Allison-Ause/frontend-todo-list/README.md

 1. **Once we know _why_ we need each element, think about how to implement the "Why" as a "How" (i.e., `resultsEl.textContent = newResults`)**
 1. **Find all the 'events' (user clicks, form submit, on load etc) in your app.
 Ask one by one, "What happens when" for each of these events.
 Does any state change?
 Does any DOM update?**
 1. **Think about how to validate each of your features according to a Definition of Done.
 (Hint: console.log usually helps here.)**
 1. **Consider what features _depend_ on what other features.
-Use this dependency logic to figure out what order to complete tasks.**
+Use this dependency logic to figure out what order to complete todos.**

 Additional considerations: